Frequently Asked Questions

 • Who do I call for technical assistance at IQD?

 This exercise should not be undertaken lightly and if you are in any doubt, contact IQD's Applications Support department for further advice.
+Get in touch

 • Is it preferable to design-in a crystal or an oscillator for my application?

-An SPXO or Clock Oscillator is the basic type of oscillator and consists of a crystal and a basic drive circuit.
-Since there is no form of compensation the frequency/ temperature stability is essentially that of the crystal itself – typically ±50ppm.
+An SPXO or a Simple Clock Oscillator is the most basic type of oscillator and consists of a crystal and a basic drive circuit.
+Since there is no form of compensation the frequency/ temperature stability is essentially that of the crystal itself – typically ±50ppm.To know more on how to specify a SPXOs refer to our App Note

-• Does IQD offer a quick turnaround on oscillators?
+• Does IQD offer Fast-make oscillators?

 • Are IQD's products available through Distribution?